Please read the following information carefully before deciding

 from this research.
 The final results from this experiment will be

 Will I get paid and does it cost me anything to

 There will be no cost to you if you participate in this study.

-You will not be compensated for your participation in this
+You will not be paid for your participation in this study.